status-im/open-bounty/doc/decisions/0003-include-compiled-web3j-contracts-in-git.md

 - The compiled Java interfaces may get out of date.
   This could perhaps be addressed by some clever use of checksums.
+- By having changes to the contract interfaces be part of a changeset it may be easier to spot what changes are required/how APIs are changing.